 How Microsoft’s 1 Percenters Balance Basic Research with Short-Term Success

 When Microsoft launched its research labs in 1991, the personal computer was just beginning to blossom into a worldwide phenomenon, thanks in no small part to Windows.
-Buy Viagra The company’s head count had swelled above 8,000 employees, global sales were about $1.8 billion and its biggest battleground was the desktop.
+The company’s head count had swelled above 8,000 employees, global sales were about $1.8 billion and its biggest battleground was the desktop.

 Fast-forward to 2014, and the era that spawned Microsoft Research seems quaint by comparison.
 Microsoft now sells more than $77 billion in products and services annually, boasts an international workforce of 99,000 and has poured its considerable resources into dozens of different technologies-tablets, smartphones, video game systems and cloud storage, to name a few-with varying degrees of success.
-Microsoft is also searching for a new chief executive for the first time in nearly 14 years, someone who can help restore at least some of the company’s former luster through skillful management and, perhaps more important, someone who has the ability to develop groundbreaking new technologies. agoda discount codes
+Microsoft is also searching for a new chief executive for the first time in nearly 14 years, someone who can help restore at least some of the company’s former luster through skillful management and, perhaps more important, someone who has the ability to develop groundbreaking new technologies.
+Calculator to help

 Microsoft Research’s role in the latter is paramount.
 The organization’s 1,100 researchers across 13 labs around the world-a 14th opens next summer in Brazil-are working on a broad swath of projects that cut across several disciplines, ranging from basic research to software algorithms and computer science theory to more pragmatic examinations of how machine-learning and speech-recognition technologies can improve Windows Phone and Xbox.
+Expert Admissions Essay Help Online

 [An edited transcript of the interview follows.]